 After all, mice carry some pretty bad diseases.
 For the health of those who live with you, mice should not be sharing the same living space as your family!

-You should always be safe, and if you are not confident in tackling the mouse problem, then you should seek professional help.
+You should always be safe, and if you are not confident in tackling the mouse problem, you should seek professional help.